luxdvie/WS2812Controller/README.md

 This consists of a Node app which serves a simple HTML page to manage the strip and includes libraries to control the strip.

-You can use it for Neopixel christmas lights, or other simply DIY applications.
+You can use it for WS2812 (Neopixel) christmas lights, or other simple DIY applications.

 # Current Animations